JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Reset password
 - Loading indicators when logging in
 - Add the Oauth providers(spotify and github)

+## Redesign the library/deleted split
+- Library should be for songs I am learning to play
+- Deleted should be for songs I have already learned or stopped learning
+- Maybe add a tag and have many sections so that users can filter them more effectively

 ##### Loading spinner size prop